 At home in Nature

-At Home in Nature invites people who are new to London or the UK, and anyone seeking connection with others, to slow down, step outside, and find a sense of belonging in the living world.
-Over six weeks, this outdoor nature-connection programme brings people together in one or more of London's green spaces.
-This is a chance for participants to pause, breathe, and pay attention; to notice the changing season, share stories, and build friendships.
-The programme creates a supportive environment where people can feel part of a community and at home in the natural world around them.
+At Home in Nature is a 6-week programme bringing people together in one or more of London’s green spaces.
+It offers participants a chance to pause and breathe, to notice the living world all round us, share stories, and build friendships.
+The programme welcomes people living in London, including migrants and those seeking sanctuary or refuge, to come together, slow down, and feel more connected to the natural world.
+By spending time outdoors together, participants build a sense of community, belonging, and ease in the natural world.
 Drawing on research, nature-connection practices, and learning from past participants, the programme is facilitated and designed to nurture connection between people, nature and place in simple, meaningful ways.
+Scroll down for further information and an application form.

 Outline of a typical, facilitated three-hour session includes: